Key takeaways

 How energy stocks respond to price trends

-After energy prices peaked in 2022 amid a rapid demand surge as COVID-related shutdowns ended and supply constraints emerged tied to the onset of the Russia-Ukraine war, they’ve declined significantly since.
-Energy prices often tend to drive the direction of energy stocks.
+Energy prices peaked in 2022 amid a rapid demand surge as COVID-related shutdowns ended and supply constraints emerged tied to the onset of the Russia-Ukraine war.
+Prices declined significantly since.
 Energy sector performance soared in 2021 and 2022, a response to higher oil prices.

 In 2023, oil prices were flat to lower, and energy stocks followed suit.
-Oil prices moved above $80/barrel by mid-March 2024 and stayed near that level until dropping below $80/barrel in May.
-Oil prices held between $70 and $80/barrel for much of 2024’s summer months but dipped below $70/barrel in September.2 As oil prices fell, natural gas and heating oil prices continued to decline as well.
-Prices for all key energy products remain significantly lower than 2022 peaks.2
+Oil prices moved above $80/barrel by mid-March 2024, then held between $70 and $80/barrel for much of 2024’s summer months but have hovered in the $70/barrel range or lower since September.2 Prices for all key energy products remain significantly lower than 2022 peaks.2

 The recent energy price slump